Docs

 • Matches: The number of times this constraint was not fully satisfied.

-• Weight (effective): The weight actually used by the model when computing scores.
+• Weight (effective): The weight used by the model when computing scores.

-For soft constraints, this can be 0 if the model disables the constraint because it isn’t used or triggered in the current solution.
+• The effective weight can be 0 if the model disables the constraint because it is not used or triggered in the current solution.

-This may differ from the weight you configured.
-To see the configured weight, go to the Configuration page of the dataset.
+• The effective weight may differ from the configured weight.
+To see the configured weight, go to the dataset’s Configuration page.

 • Score: The contribution of this constraint to the score of its type.